Using the Time Tool

 1. Insert a Satellite () object using the From Standard Object Database () method.

-2. Type NOAA in the Name or ID: field when the Search Standard Object Data dialog box opens.
+2. Type NOAA in the Name or ID field when the Search Standard Object Data dialog box opens.

-3. Open the Operational Status: shortcut menu.
+3. Open the Operational Status drop-down menu.

 4. Select Operational.